Saddam2360/sunnah-life-360/README.md

 Email: healthservices620@yahoo.com
 Account ID: 322049621

-Your support helps us continue building open-source Islamic tools for the Ummah.
+Your support helps us building open-source Islamic tools the Ummah.

 ⭐ Also consider:
 Starring the repo

 Sharing with others

-Contributing or sponsoring in future (inshaAllah)
+Contributing or sponsoring future (inshaAllah)

 ## 📬 Contact